Outsourcing Control requires Control Complexity: Learning the Strategy and the World Model

-The first of these sets is defined for optimizing with respect to the goal.
+Now we introduce the modified em-algorithm.
+First we define one set for optimizing with respect to the goal.
 Let $S'^3$ be the variable indicating whether the agent is touching a wall.
 Then $s^{3} =1$ signifies that the agent is not touching a wall.
 Now let $X'_{t+1} = (S'_{t+1}, A_{t+1}, C_{t+1})$, then the goal manifold consists of all those probability distributions for which it is certain that the agent will not touch a wall at point $t+2$

 The second set consists of all the distributions that factor according to the agents, meaning that they consist of all the possible agents, given the current world model

 where $\mathcal{P}^{\circ}$ is the interior of $\mathcal{P}$ and $\bar{P}$ indicates that this distribution is fixed.